Legoless/Haystack/Wiki/GitIgnore.md

 Default **Gitignore** we use in most projects.
-For most cases we do not commit Pods directory into repository, to keep it smaller.
+For most cases we also commit Pods directory into repository, to keep the project buildable on any system, including test servers.

 ```
 # OS X